sappelhoff/eeg_positions/docs/api.rst

    find_point_at_fraction

 The practically most useful functions are listed below.
-These will help you to get the electrode positions you need in a usable format
+These will help you to get the electrode positions you need in a usable format.

 .. autosummary::
    :toctree: generated/